a) CIVIC PARTICIPATION: Latinos For Democracy & 2020 CENSUS

 Georgia is the #1 state for businesses yet Atlanta, its capital, ranks among the worst cities in the country for economic mobility.
 41% of all Latinos in the state under 17 years old live in poverty and in 2016, the real per capita income was lower than it was in 2000.

 - Connect providers and community leaders among themselves to explore economies of scale, discuss avenues for collaboration and learn from each other.
-The 5th Annual Latino Summit will focus on: “Health Means Business” including a resource fair for the community as well as an opportunity for LCF Georgia members to convene.
+The Annual Latino Summit, a convening and learning opportunity for nonprofit professionals, government executives and businesses, focus on these intersections and includes a resource fair for the community.
 This event is organizations in partnership with Ser Familia.